netobserv/network-observability-operator/DEVELOPMENT.md

 ## Using custom operand image

+### With operator unmanaged deployment

+This section is relevant when the operator was deployed directly as a Deployment, e.g. using `make deploy`.
+If it was deployed via OLM, refer to the next section.

 In the `manager` container of the `netobserv-controller-manager` Deployment, set any of the following the environment variables with your custom operand image with `kubectl set env` or `oc set env`: